camspiers/silverstripe-twig/README.md

 ##Overview

 SilverStripe Twig enables the use of the Twig templating engine in SilverStripe.

+If you are not familiar with Twig, check out the [docs](http://twig.sensiolabs.org/).

 ##Installation